-Section 7 Means of Escape from Fire There is a single staircase in the block offering adequate means of escape for flat 3.
-Items left on stairway and on the 1 st floor windowsill.
+Section 7 Means of Escape from Fire There is a single staircase in the block offering adequate means of escape for flat 55.
 Communal hallway floors and stairway are concrete construction.
-Stairs are fitted with carpet and held in place with stair nosing.
+Stairs are fitted with carpet.
 Some areas require action.
-See sections 7/6, 7/7, 7/16, 7/17 Tolerable Section 8 Fire Detection and Alarm Systems Each flat is equipped with a fire detection system that meets at least the LD3 standard.
+See section 7/12 Tolerable Section 8 Fire Detection and Alarm Systems Each flat is equipped with a fire detection system that meets at least the LD3 standard.
 No detection in communal areas.
 Trivial Section 9 Emergency Lighting Emergency lighting is provided within the block.
 Lighting can also be obtained from standard lights, the landing window also the entrance door.
-Trivial Section 10 Compartmentation The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats.
-Flat doors are composite FD30, including those in 1-hour rated walls.
-Service cupboard is a 34 mm solid timber door fitted with Supalux board internally giving fire protection, this will need upgrading in future refurbishments.
+Trivial Section 10 Compartmentation The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats, this is reduced at flat doors that offer a minimum of 30 minutes.
+Flat doors are timber notional doors.
+Service cupboard is a 34 mm solid timber door fitted with Supalux board internally giving fire protection, recommend upgrading in future refurbishments.
 See section 10/6 Trivial

 Section 11 Fire Fighting Equipment The premises have no provision for firefighting equipment.
-Trivial Section 12 Fire Signage There is sufficient 'No Smoking' signage in place, this does need replacing due to faded condition.
+Trivial Section 12 Fire Signage There is sufficient 'No Smoking' signage in place, this does need replacing due to its faded condition.
 'Fire Door keep shut' signage required for service cupboard.
 Tolerable Section 13 Employee Training All staff receive basic fire safety awareness training.
 Trivial Section 14 Sources of Ignition The fixed electrical installation should be tested every 5 years.
-Last EICR was carried out on the 08/09/2025 Trivial Section 15 Waste Control Bins are located away from the building Trivial Section 16 Control and Supervision of Contractors and Visitors Contractors are controlled centrally, and hot works permits are required where necessary.
+Last EICR was carried out on the 21/10/2025 Trivial Section 15 Waste Control Bins are located away from the building Trivial Section 16 Control and Supervision of Contractors and Visitors Contractors are controlled centrally, and hot works permits are required where necessary.
 Trivial Section 17 Arson Prevention The entrance/exit door is accessible by a resident only key.
 There are security/safety lights fitted to externally around the building.
 Trivial

-Section 18 Storage Arrangements There is a storage cupboard externally accessible with the use of a resident key.
+Section 18 Storage Arrangements There are residential sheds within the courtyard.
 Residents should not store fuel or LPG Cylinders in their home or storage facilities.
 Trivial ------------------- --- ---------